 Short version: Most of my career has been spent in the magazine business, mostly with so-called ‘lifestyle’ titles.
 I’ve written and taken photographs for magazines around the world, and I’ve done the junkets, and I know how that industry works.

 I’m here, in part, because Spain Tourism brought me here on a junket and I wondered how a place with this much culture and history and wine and gastronomy could be so underpriced compared with its neighbours.

 And I have too many clothes to be a social media influenza.

-Like influencers, many lifestyle magazines earned themselves well-deserved reputations for providing unqualified recommendations that are often bought.
+Like influencers, too many lifestyle magazines earned themselves well-deserved reputations for providing unqualified recommendations that are bought.
 Not all of them are guilty, but an awful lot are.

 Even the better ones tend to equate new with better, which means when they’re recommending where to eat in any destination, generally it’s the latest, most happening place (with the biggest marketing budget, in order to get on those awful 100-best lists), because old and established isn’t newsworthy.